jaisonj708/hugo_academic_website/content/authors/somer/_index.md

 ---
 # Display name
-name: Brennan McEwan
+name: Somer Matar

 # Username (this should match the folder name)
 authors:
-- brennan
+- somer

 # Is this the primary user of the site?
 superuser: false